interactions-py/interactions.py/docs/src/Guides/98 Migration from 4.X.md

 Slash commands function differently from v4's commands - it's worth taking a good look at the guide to see [how they work in the library now](../03 Creating Commands).

 Big changes include the fact that `@bot.command` (we'll get to extensions later) is now `@interactions.slash_command`, and `CommandContext` is now `SlashContext`.
-There may be some slight renamings elsewhere too in the decorators itself - it's suggested you look over the options for the new decorator and approiately adapt your code.
+There may be some slight renamings elsewhere too in the decorators itself - it's suggested you look over the options for the new decorator and appropriately adapt your code.

 Arguably the biggest change involves how v5 handles slash options. v5's primary method relies heavily on decorators to do the heavy lifting, though there are other methods you may prefer - again, consult the guide, as that will tell you every method.
 A general rule of thumb is that if you did not use the "define options as a list right in the slash command decorator" choice, you will have to make some changes to adjust to the new codebase.
 Subcommands also cannot be defined as an option in a command.
 We encourage you to use a subcommand decorator instead, as seen in the guide.